Photos from the 2014 Hall of Fame Induction Ceremony

-Baseball was another sport where Chuck excelled earning 5 Varsity letters and was the leading hitter for the Devildogs as an 8th grader in 1961 and as a sophomore in 1963 while batting .400, and was a member of the 1963 Skyline Conference Baseball Champions.
+Chuck also excelled in baseball earning 5 Varsity letters.
+He was the leading hitter for the Devildogs as an 8th grader in 1961 and as a sophomore in 1963 while batting 0.400.
+Chuck was a member of the 1963 Skyline Conference Baseball Champions.
 He played Shortstop and 3rd base and was an All Skyline Conference selection in 1964 and 1965.
 He has an overall career batting average of .422.

 In track Chuck earned 4 Varsity letters while participating in the 440 yd. dash and all of the relay events.
 The Devildogs were Skyline Conference Champions in 1963 in track.
 He also earned All Skyline Conference honors in 1964 and 1965 and was voted the Most Valuable Runner in 1964.

-Chuck Werner is remembered at Travelers Rest High School as an outstanding student athlete and All-American whose efforts and abilities help establish our athletic traditions.
+Chuck passed away on March 21, 2018 at the age of 71.
+He is remembered at Travelers Rest High School as an outstanding student athlete and All-American whose efforts and abilities help establish our athletic traditions.